 Joint bank accounts are nearly always held as ‘joint tenants’.
 So, while ownership of the account usually automatically passes onto to the joint account holder, you do need to value it as part of the deceased’s estate.

 To value the deceased’s share of a joint bank account, you need to find out the balance in the account and divide it by the number of account holders.

 HMRC usually scrutinises joint accounts held by unmarried couples or other combinations (e.g. parent and child) more closely.
-This because the normal exemptions from Inheritance Tax may not apply, and that the surviving joint holder(s) could be liable for a certain amount of tax.
+This because the normal exemptions from Inheritance Tax might not apply, and that the surviving joint holder(s) could be liable for a certain amount of tax.